Australian cricket team in the West Indies in 1977–78: Leeward Islands v Australia

-Summary and Notable Events
+Summary and notable events

 Overall the tour was a disappointing one for the Australians, particularly their failure to win the 4th and 5th tests.
 Positives included the batting form of Graeme Wood and Graham Yallop, and the bowling of Yardley, Higgs and Thomson.
 Jeff Thomson did not enjoy the tour, which contributed to his leaving establishment cricket for World Series Cricket during the 1978–79 summer.
 After the tour the Australian Cricket Board elected not to ensure Simpson's selection as captain the following summer against England, resulting in Simpson's final retirement from first class cricket.

-Despite Thomson did not enjoy the tour, he bowled arguably the fastest bowling spell in Second Test Match at Barbados.
-According to Tony Cozier, a veteran commentator who commentate in game for 40 years, Rated the spell by Thomson as fastest he ever saw anyone bowl in a Test Match.
-In this fiery spell Thomson knocked off Viv Richards' cap who is often regarded as greatest batsman against genuine fast bowling and finished with 6/77.
+Despite Thomson not enjoying the tour, his bowling in Second Test Match at Barbados was complimented by Tony Cozier, a veteran commentator of cricket for 40 years.
+Cozier said that Thomson bowled the fastest he'd ever seen in a Test Match.
+In this spell, Thomson knocked off Viv Richards' cap and finished with 6/77.